 Brittany and I (Ian) originally met in high school in Santa Barbara, California.
 After getting married, we started our lives together in fairly typical fashion - working in business and raising a couple of children.
 Neither of us would have ever expected the twists in our story that came next.

 We first traveled to Ethiopia in 2011 to adopt our first daughter, never imagining that we would move back just one year later.
-But in 2012, we packed up our family and purchased one way tickets to Addis Ababa, the capital city.
+In 2012, we packed up our family and purchased one way tickets to Addis Ababa, the capital city.
 Ethiopia became our home from 2012-2015, and during that time we adopted our second daughter.

-While living in Ethiopia, I was looking for a birthday gift for Brittany and found an incredible leather bag.
+I was looking for a birthday gift for Brittany and found an incredible leather bag.
 The artisans' craftsmanship was beautiful, and we learned this leather was not only ethically sourced, but some of the highest quality in the world.
 With this leather in mind, we saw our opportunity to empower vulnerable women through enterprise.

 Welcome to Parker Clay.